canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 @highlight 1

-If you want an [can-ecosystem] module like [can-stache-converters], you can use the [ecosystem ES module bundle](#ImportingtheecosystemESmodulebundle), but this bundle should not be used in production as it loads every ecosystem module in CanJS.
+If you want an [can-ecosystem] module like [can-stache-converters], you can use the [ecosystem ES module bundle](#ImportingtheecosystemESmodulebundle), but the ecosystem bundle should not be used in production as it loads every ecosystem module in CanJS.

 <style>